why is folic acid important during pregnancy

 The causes of such serious defects in children are not fully understood.
 A certain role here is played by genetic abnormalities, infections, and the use of certain medications.
 But folic acid has a greater effect on the formation of the neural tube, the additional intake of which can significantly reduce the risk of fetal malformations.
 In addition, folic acid during pregnancy is needed to prevent the development of iron deficiency and anemia in a pregnant woman, premature birth, the birth of a child with a low weight.

-How to take folic acid during pregnancy
+folic acid how to take during pregnancy

 During pregnancy, it is important to adhere to healthy principles of nutrition and follow the recommendations of a doctor.
 Modern science does not see the benefit of taking multivitamin complexes for pregnant women if they have the ability to eat varied.